From a ride on the London Eye to an afternoon with A-list celebrities, see London's iconic attractions in one fun-packed day.

 Morning: London Eye, London Aquarium and London Dungeon

-After seeing London from above, walk along the river Thames to the SEA LIFE London aquarium, which is less than a minute away.
-Go on a behind the scenes tour with specialist aquarists to learn how they care for one of Europe's largest collections of global marine life.
+- After seeing London from above, walk along the river Thames to the SEA LIFE London aquarium, which is less than a minute away.
+Spread over three floors, explore Europe's biggest collection of global marine life up close and personal.
 Don't miss the daily feeding times and talks – you can sometimes help out with the feed, but keep your fingers away from the piranhas!

-If you'd prefer something a bit gorier, visit the spooky London Dungeon.
+- If you'd prefer something a bit gorier, visit the spooky London Dungeon.
 Located right next to the aquarium, this popular attraction includes scary rides and fascinating exhibits about London's gruesome history.
 Book your London Dungeon tickets in advance and you'll have a pre-booked timeslot to enjoy 1000 years of London's history being brought to life right in front of your eyes.

 Lunch: St Paul's Cathedral

-You don't have to be an A-lister to have your photo taken with George Clooney or the Queen.
-Simply hop on the Tube to Baker Street station and visit Madame Tussauds.
+- You don't have to be an A-lister to have your photo taken with Beyoncé or King Charles III.
+Simply hop on the Tube to Baker Street station and visit Madame Tussauds London.
 This famous London attraction is full of realistic wax figures of celebrities, world leaders and sports stars.